-Occupational therapists helped the family improve Erickson’s day-to-day living – adding stronger lighting to illuminate her crossword puzzles and introducing her to larger printed books.
-They assisted with other adaptations too – adding bright-colored tape to mark steps and entryways, buttons on the remote control, and light switches.
-A home health aid provided additional companionship and assisted with daily hygiene.
-Weekly nursing visits included checks on Erickson’s blood pressure, medication, heart rate, and eating and sleeping habits.
+Occupational therapists have helped the family improve Erickson’s day-to-day living – adding stronger lighting to illuminate her crossword puzzles and introducing her to larger printed books.
+They’ve assisted with other adaptations too – adding bright-colored tape to mark steps and entryways, buttons on the remote control, and light switches.
+A home health aid provides additional companionship and assists with daily hygiene.
+Weekly nursing visits include checks on Erickson’s blood pressure, medication, heart rate, and eating and sleeping habits.

 “I wanted mom to come and live with us but I was also frightened,” added Cutter.
-“She brought so much to our lives.
+“She has brought so much to our lives.
 She loves plants and flowers, she plays wonderful music, she eats healthy fruits and vegetables and she’s taught us to be a little kinder and more gracious.
-We’ve spent time preparing favorite family meals and enjoying more conversation around the table.
-It gave us confidence to enjoy our time together because we have a team of professionals who have helped us every step of the way.”
+We spend time preparing favorite family meals and enjoying more conversation around the table.
+It’s given us confidence to enjoy our time together because we have a team of professionals who are helping us every step of the way.”

 -- By T.J.
 Banes, Associate Senior Journalist at IU Health.